Explore La Sal Mountains: drive, hike, and discover dinosaur tracks with our self-guided audio tour. Book now for a year-long adventure!

 - Attraction passes, entry tickets, or reservations

-Set off on a self-guided driving tour through the breathtaking scenery of the La Sal Mountains.
-Drive along the Colorado River and marvel at the majestic formations of ancient red stone.
-Experience the thrill of standing on high overlooks and walking beside real dinosaur tracks that date back millions of years!
-During your journey, you’ll have the chance to stop at hiking trails, Wild West filming sites, and much more.
-Additionally, you’ll discover the intriguing history of this remarkable region.
+Set off on a self-guided driving adventure through the stunning scenery of the La Sal Mountains.
+Drive along the Colorado River and marvel at the towering formations of ancient red rock.
+Stand on breathtaking overlooks and walk beside real dinosaur tracks that date back millions of years!
+As you travel, you’ll have the chance to stop at hiking trails, Wild West filming sites, and much more.
+Additionally, you’ll discover the intriguing history of this remarkable area.

-After booking, be sure to check your email to download the separate Audio Tour Guide App by Action.
-Enter your unique password to access your tour.
-These steps require a reliable internet/Wi-Fi connection.
-Then, simply follow the audio instructions and the designated route.
+After booking, be sure to check your email or text messages to download the separate Audio Tour Guide App by Action while connected to WiFi or mobile data.
+Enter the password, download the tour, and enjoy it offline.
+Follow the audio instructions and route from the specified starting point.

 Please note, this is not an entrance ticket.
 Verify opening hours before your visit.